Match Review

 In the 44th minute of the second half, just before the end, the newly introduced right-side duo created a chance, and the man returning to his former club scored the decisive third goal.

 Nakamura, who created space at a high position, passed the ball to the right front.
-Leon NOZAWA ran in and returned the ball with a ground pass, and Nakagawa jumped in the center.
-With a clever movement, he opened his body to meet the ball coming from the right with the inside of his left foot, directly shaking the goal net.
-It was a brilliant goal scored in front of many fans and supporters who had come to the away game.
+Leon NOZAWA ran in and returned it with a ground pass, and Nakagawa jumped in the center.
+With a skillful movement, he opened his body to meet the ball coming from the right with the inside of his left foot, shaking the goal net with a direct shot.
+He scored a brilliant goal in front of many fans and supporters who had come to the away game.
 The heroic number 39 headed straight for behind the goal, dancing in rhythm with his teammates to his chant, sharing the joy.

 Successfully closed out 8 minutes of additional time.
 After allowing an early goal, the defense was reorganized, and with three fine goals, a brilliant comeback victory was achieved, marking the second three-match winning streak in the league this season.
 The victory chant 'The City That Never Sleeps' echoed in the away ground of Yokohama.